A Special Case

 “My poor baby!” repeated his mother.

 But that day marked a watershed, a shift in reputation.
-Yes – the boy was still a stranger, yes – he was still a loner, but he was never a target in quite the same way.
-He’d stood up for himself and earned the plaudits of his peers.
-It was only Andrew who couldn’t see this.
+The boy had stood up for himself and earned the plaudits of his peers.
+But Andrew couldn’t see this.

 “I didn’t want your help,” he said.
 “And I still don’t.”